Nocturnalx/venue_modelling/README.md

 2.
     You can then use `bash start.sh` to use pm2 to run the node.js webserver and the digest algorith as background processes.
     `bash restart.sh` will restart the pm2 processes and `bash stop.sh` will stop and delete the pm2 processes.

+## Extra

+    You might also want to install nodemon which will allow you to view console.log outputs which is what the nm_start.sh script uses.
+    ```
+    sudo npm install -g nodemon
+    ```
+    If you do use nodemon for the node server, if you are developing/debugging etc., then to start the digest algorithm simply open a new terminal and type `sudo vmd`.